martmannupb/AmoebotSim-2.0/README.md

 A visual simulation environment for the geometric amoebot model of programmable matter, focusing on the model's *reconfigurable circuit* and *joint movement* extensions.
 Developed at the [Theory of Distributed Systems](https://cs.uni-paderborn.de/en/ti) group at Paderborn University.
+You can find a showcase of the simulator's main features on this [University webpage](https://cs.uni-paderborn.de/en/ti/forschung/open-source-projekte/amoebotsim-2).
+Try out the simulator in your browser [here](https://groups.uni-paderborn.de/fg-ti/AmoebotSim2.0/)!

 Please refer to the [documentation](https://martmannupb.github.io/AmoebotSim-2.0/) for instructions on how to install and use the simulator.
 A static version of the documentation is archived in [`Documents/docs.zip`](Documentation/docs.zip).